The Bai of South Sudan

 Begin gospel seed sowing and church planting among this group

-Next steps for the Bari Bai
+Next steps for the Bai

-The Bari Bai are Engaged yet Unreached, which means there are less than 2% evangelical Christian populations but there are sustained efforts at establishing self-sustaining churches consistent with evangelical faith and practice.
+The Bai are Engaged yet Unreached, which means there are less than 2% evangelical Christian populations but there are sustained efforts at establishing self-sustaining churches consistent with evangelical faith and practice.

 Continue prayer and fasting for this group